 The VA home loan program is focused on getting service members, veterans and military families into "move-in ready" homes that are safe, sound and sanitary.
 It's not as flashy, but we should add "termite-free" to that list.

-Wood-destroying insects can absolutely devastate a home, not to mention your bank account.
-That’s a big reason why you’ll be required to get a pest inspection when you’re purchasing a home in certain parts of the country.
+VA loan rules state that a wood-destroying pest inspection is required in certain parts of the country or in low-rise and high-rise condo units when the VA appraiser observes a potential pest problem.

 Termites are more prevalent in some places than others.
 More than 30 states require a pest inspection before a home loan closes.
 They're discretionary in others, although there's a handful of states where individual counties mandate an inspection.